Can I take my landlord to the LTB if they won’t fix something?

 This includes things that came with your place, such as appliances like a fridge or stove.
 It also includes common areas, like parking lots, elevators, and hallways.

 It doesn't matter if your or rental agreement says something different.
 It also doesn't matter if you knew about the problem when you agreed to rent the place.
 The law says your landlord is responsible.

 Before you apply to the LTB, you should make sure your landlord knows about the problem and has had a reasonable amount of time to fix it.

 There are also other steps you can take to try to get your landlord to do the repairs.

 If your landlord still does not fix the problem, you can apply to the (LTB).
 If the LTB finds that your landlord has not followed the law, they can the landlord to fix the problem.

 Fill out tenant application about maintenance or repair problems

-The Board can order the landlord to give you money for problems going back only one year before you applied.
+The LTB can order the landlord to give you money for problems going back only one year before you applied.
 For example, if a problem went on for a full year but was fixed 11 months before your , you can only get compensation for one month.

 The LTB won't be able to order any compensation if you apply more than a year after the problem stopped or more than a year after you moved out.